Google Calendar Connector for SQL Server

 • Consume real-time Google Calendar data in SQL Server

-• Consume realtime Google Calendar API data in SQL Server
+• Consume real-time Google Calendar API data in SQL Server

 • Google Calendar ODBC Driver | ODBC Driver for Google Calendar | ODBC Google Calendar Driver | SSIS Google Calendar Source | SSIS Google Calendar Destination